AnyChart/docs.anychart.com/Common_Settings/Legend/Individual_Legend_Items.md

 Also, using the {api:?entry=legend}legend(){api} method of the chart with {api:anychart.core.ui.Legend#itemsFormatter}itemsFormatter(){api} and {api:anychart.core.ui.Legend#items}items(){api} allows adding custom legend items – see the [Custom Items](#custom_items) section of this article.

-Please note that settings listed in this article can be applied only to individual items.
-If you need to configure all items at once, look for the available settings in the [Legend Items](Legend_Items) section.
-In some cases, [themes](Themes) may also be helpful.

 ## Enabling / Disabling

 To enable or disable a legend item, pass `true` / `false` either directly to the {api:?entry=legendItem}legendItem(){api} method of the series or to the {api:anychart.core.utils.LegendItemSettings#enabled}enabled(){api} method of the legend item: